What is systemic lupus erythematosus (SLE)?

 - Low fevers

-Below is a brief description of some of the more serious complications of SLE involving major organ systems.
+Below is a brief description of some of the more serious complications of systemic lupus erythematosus involving major organ systems.

 - Inflammation of the kidneys—called lupus nephritis—can affect the body’s ability to filter waste from the blood.
 It can be so damaging that dialysis or a kidney transplant may be needed.